SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/selection-how-to-search.md

 ---
 title: How to Search using Find Selections
+uid: selection_how_to_search
 description: Details what new selections are, and how to work with them in code.
 author: {AnthonyYates}
-keywords: Selection, Find, Search so.topic: howto so.envir: online, onsite so.client: netserver
+keywords: Selection, Find, Search so.topic: howto so.envir: online, onsite so.client: netserver so.version: 9.2
 ---

 # How to Search using Find Selections

-SuperOffice [Find][1] is a unification of the Find dialog and Selections; two legacy approaches to search for specific information.
-SuperOffice provides new APIs to perform searches, used by both Find and Selections.

 > [!NOTE]
 > The API details provided apply to SuperOffice v.9.2 and higher.
 Find searches do not yet support `custom entities` or `extra tables`.

-## Getting started

 The first thing to understand is that search is based on a selection.
 However, a search doesn’t explicitly require a preexisting selection to perform a search.
-Using the API the same way the SuperOffice Find dialog works, implicitly creates a selection on a per-associate per-entity basis.
+Using the API the same way the SuperOffice **Find** dialog works, implicitly creates a selection on a per-associate per-entity basis.

+## Steps

 The steps used to perform a search are:

 1. Get the list of available search entities.
-1. Determine which entity to base the search, i.e. company, contact, sale, project, etc.
+2. Determine which entity to base the search such as company, contact, sale, project, and so on.
-1. Get the data source used to perform the search, the name of a dynamic selection archive provider.
+3. Get the data source used to perform the search, the name of a dynamic selection archive provider.
-1. Get the available data source columns, for specifying return fields and criteria.
+4. Get the available data source columns, for specifying return fields and criteria.
-1. Set the search criteria.
+5. Set the search criteria.
-1. Perform the search.
+6. Perform the search.
-1. Read the results.
+7. Read the results.

-## Get the search entities
+## <a name="get-sr-find"></a>Get the search entities

 The Find page dynamically displays all entities that support the new Find system.